william-ma/cybersecurity-portfolio/google-cybersecurity-certificate/linux/file-permissions.md

 The research team has archived `.project_x.txt`, which is why it’s a hidden file.
 This file should not have write permissions for anyone, but the user and group should be able to read the file.

-We can see hidden files and directories using the `ls -a` command.
+We can see hidden files and directories and their permissions using the `ls -la` command.

 After running `ls -l .project_x.txt`, we can see the following user and group permissions are not correct:
 1. It has write permissions for group